• Skip to primary navigation

 Instructions

-• Peel, pit and slice fully ripened mangoes into small pieces.
-Transfer mango pieces to a blender or food processor.
-Blend into a very smooth purée, at least 1 minute.
-This needs to be very smooth in order to break up the mango fibers.
-Tip: For extra smooth pudding, run the mango puree through a fine sieve.
+• Peel, pit, and slice mangoes into small pieces.
+Transfer to a blender or food processor and blend into a very smooth purée, at least 1 minute, until no fibrous texture remains.
+For an extra-smooth result, strain the purée through a fine sieve.

-• In a large bowl, add cold water and gelatin.
-Mix for 30-45 seconds to thicken.
-(Don't panic if the gelatin thickens into a gel like substance, this is normal.
-It will also have a slight smell, but this will disappear once combined with other ingredients).
+• In a large bowl, combine cold water and gelatin.
+Stir for 30-45 seconds until it thickens.
+The mixture will become gel-like and may have a slight smell; this is normal and will disappear once combined with the other ingredients.

-• Transfer mango mixture to a small pot.
-On medium-low heat, whisk until gelatin has melted and fully dissolved, about 3-4 minutes.
-The mixture should be completely smooth with a creamy texture.
-Do not bring pudding mixture to a simmer/boil or have it bubbling!
+• Transfer the mixture to a small pot.
+Warm over low-medium heat, whisking continuously until the gelatin is fully dissolved, about 3-4 minutes.
+Do not allow the mixture to simmer or boil; it should remain smooth and creamy.

-• Pour mixture into four greased serving bowls or silicone molds.
-If needed, poke out any air bubbles on the surface and smooth out the top with a spatula.
-Optional: cover with plastic wrap.
+• Pour the mixture into four greased serving bowls or silicone molds.
+Tap lightly to release air bubbles and smooth the surface with a spatula.
+Cover with plastic wrap, if desired.

-• Refrigerate for at least 6 hours or overnight until it sets.
+• Refrigerate for 6 hours, or until fully set.
 Serve chilled with evaporated milk.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!